azerothcore/telegram-automated-db-backup/README.md

 This will run the script daily on at midnight 😉.

 That's all!
-Open a issue if you need anything.
+Open an issue if you need anything.

 ## Credits